-Following their Alwoodley performance as part of Leeds International Season, JLife speaks to local klezmer outfit, Kibitz on keeping Jewish musical tradition alive.
+Following their Alwoodley performance as part of Leeds International Season, and a cameo in Simon Glass’ recent documentary, JLife speaks to local klezmer outfit, Kibitz on keeping Jewish musical tradition alive.

 Hey guys, tell us what inspired you to get together and play klezmer?

-The band first started playing together around 2016.
-Our violinist, Robin had studied with Ilana Cravitz, a fiddle player from the London Klezmer Quartet, as part of his music degree in London and wanted to set up his own klezmer outfit in Leeds.
+Kibitz first started playing together around 2016.
+Our violinist, Robin Timmis, had studied with Ilana Cravitz, a fiddle player from the London Klezmer Quartet, as part of his music degree in London and wanted to set up his own klezmer outfit in Leeds.

 Historically speaking klezmer has often welcomed outside influences from other cultures, particularly other Eastern European/ Balkan music as well as jazz in the American klezmer revival.
 In terms of our own performance of klezmer sometimes we take a more traditional approach.

 However, our band members all come from varying musical and cultural backgrounds, each with their own ideas to bring to the table.
 This is particularly apparent in our original compositions which take a more contemporary fusion approach incorporating influences from gypsy jazz, electro swing and Irish music to name but a few.